March 24, 2026

 At Kids Alive Haiti, learning challenges are never treated as simple academic failure.
 They are met with collaboration and care.

 A support team was formed around Rachel.
-Her teacher at the Kids Alive School implemented pedagogical adjustments tailored specifically to her learning needs.
+Her teacher at the Kids Alive School implemented support tailored specifically to her learning needs.
 Lessons were adapted, expectations recalibrated, and teaching methods refined to help her grasp foundational concepts at her own pace.
 At the same time, social workers provided individualized psychosocial follow-up, creating space for Rachel to build confidence and process challenges.
 Her caregivers offered daily supervision and consistent encouragement, reinforcing the value of perseverance in her educational journey.
 Together, teacher, social worker, and family worked as one team.

 Progress That Took Time